Darkempire78/Mee6-Bypasser/README.md

 ## Do not work ?

 If you have an error with the mee6 api, your server must be too active for the api.
-You must use the task system.
+You must use the task system (updateEachTime).

 ## Contributing